 Common drivers behind a new fund experience project include costs, time to value and customization.
 Over the last few years, we’ve worked hard to build a platform that exceeds benchmarks in all these areas.
-But for each decision point, it’s important to consider carefully the pros and cons of self-build versus a solution such as the Kurtosys platform.
+But for each decision point, it’s important to consider carefully the pros and cons of self-build versus a digital experience platform with fully customizable features and powerful automation capabilities.

 Customization – achieve more with Kurtosys Studio